sunggyeol/caniwearshortsnow/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+- Fetches weather data using geolocation or IP-based location as a fallback.
+- Uses the OpenWeather API to determine the current temperature and weather conditions.
+- Displays whether you can wear shorts based on the temperature and weather conditions.
+- Provides a retry button in case of errors fetching weather data.

+## Weather Decision Logic

+The app determines if you can wear shorts based on:
+- Temperature: Shorts are recommended if the temperature is 68°F (20°C) or higher.
+- Weather conditions: Shorts are not recommended during rain, thunderstorms, or drizzle.

+## API Endpoints

+### `/api/weather`
+Fetches weather data based on latitude and longitude.

+- **Query Parameters**:
+  - `lat`: Latitude of the location.
+  - `lon`: Longitude of the location.

+### `/api/weather-by-ip`
+Fetches weather data based on the user's IP address.

+## Environment Variables

+To run this project, you need to set up the following environment variables:

+- `OPENWEATHER_API_KEY`: Your OpenWeather API key.
+- `IPINFO_TOKEN`: Your IPInfo API token.

 ## Learn More